 Jump to:

 Ah mince tarts.
-Not to be confused with the savory, meaty version, they are one of those festive foods that are synonymous with Christmas in my house.
+Not to be confused with the savory, meatier version, mince tarts are one of those festive foods that's synonymous with Christmas in my house.
 My family gobble them up as soon as the calendar strikes December.
 We buy them by the tray and they get eaten just as quickly.

 Why you'll love this recipe:

-- Super simple to make with mincemeat from a jar.
+- Easy to make with mincemeat from a jar.

 - Keeps well so you can make them well ahead of Christmas day.